pisarukv/fura/README.md

 Fura is CLI tool for analysing git repositories.

  - **Portable** 👣: Fura is a perfect cross-platform tool.
 Single binary, no dependencies.
 Just run and it works
  - **Perfect for experiments** 🔬: Perfect match with other languages.
 Integrate Fura to your script or notebook.
 Use it to create something great.
-Chek our [wiki](https://github.com/cali4888/fura/wiki/Data-format) for data format.

 # Installation
 Just download binary for your OS and put it in folder with repo or other place from which you will start it.